Topeka Zoo

 The Topeka Zoo (formally the Topeka Zoological Park) is a medium-sized zoo in Topeka, Kansas in the United States.
 It is located within Gage Park, just off I-70 in the north central portion of the city.
-Despite its size, it houses over 250 animals in a number of exhibits, including one of the first indoor tropical rain forests in the United States.
+Despite its size, it houses over 300 animals in a number of exhibits, including one of the first indoor tropical rain forests in the United States.
 It is one of the most popular attractions in Topeka, with over 250,000 visitors a year.

 The Topeka Zoo is an accredited member of the Association of Zoos and Aquariums (AZA).

 History

 The Gage Family donated 80 acre to the city of Topeka in 1899 to use for a public park.
 Over the years, the park has accumulated playgrounds, a swimming pool, a fishing lake, a mini train, a rose garden, and a carousel.

 The zoo was opened in the park in 1933.
 Additional exhibits were constructed over the years, and in 1963 the city hired its first zoo director, Gary K. Clarke.
 The first major facility at the zoo was constructed in 1966 to house large mammals.
 Clarke went on to get many of the current exhibits constructed, including Gorilla Encounter (1985), the temporary Koala Exhibit (1986), Lions Pride (1989), the Tropical Rainforest, and Discovering Apes.

 The zoo lost its accreditation with the Association of Zoos and Aquariums in 2001, due to mismanagement, poor conditions for some of the animals being exhibited, and the deaths of several animals.
 In 2003, after a major overhaul of the zoo and the addition of several new exhibits, the Topeka Zoo regained its accreditation.

-In 2011, the City hired a new zoo director by the name of Brendan Wiley.
+In 2010, the City hired a new zoo director by the name of Brendan Wiley.
 After this hire, the general demeanor of the citizens toward the zoo has been more positive.

 Exhibits

 Kansas Carnivores

 Kansas Carnivores, opened in 2009, features cougars and river otters in side-by-side exhibits.
+Following the deaths of the zoo's last Mountain Lion, the exhibit has been torn down to create the new exhibit known as Tiger Trails and Den Academy.

 Hill's Black Bear Woods

 Hill's Black Bear Woods was built in 1997, and features animals from North America.
 Units house Virginia opossum, eastern screech owl, and red-tailed hawk.
 Living in tall flight pens are golden eagles and eagle-owls.
-An exhibit nearby is home to pronghorns and wild turkeys, and another exhibit for striped skunks.
-Four American black bears live in a spacious enclosure with trees to climb.
+An exhibit nearby is home to pronghorns and wild turkeys.
+American black bears live in a spacious enclosure with trees to climb.
 They can be viewed from an elevated walkway, or a ground level window.